luau-lang/luau/rfcs/property-writeonly.md

 ## Summary

-Allow properties of classes and tables to be marked as write-only.
+Allow properties of classes and tables to be inferred as write-only.

 ## Motivation